 What is Cultural fit, and Why Does it Matter?

-Cultural fit, sometimes just called “culture fit” doesn’t have a universally accepted definition, which is part of the problem when debating it.
+Cultural fit, sometimes just called “culture fit” (we’ll use it interchangeably in this post) doesn’t have a universally accepted definition, which is part of the problem when debating it.
 A quick google of “hiring for culture fit” will show you the diversity of opinions on the subject.
 Firstly there’s a misapprehension that fitting in means to be the same.
 It doesn’t.
 But more often the debate is about the definition of “culture”.
 Opinions vary, with some claiming a scientific theory and others suggesting it actually can’t be put into words.
 Why is this important?
 Well, if we can’t define culture, we can’t measure it, and if we can’t measure it, we shouldn’t hire against it.

 Here are some of the most popular definitions of cultural fit:

-- “Cultural fit is the likelihood that someone will reflect and/or be able to adapt to the core beliefs, attitudes, and behaviours that make up your organization.”
+- “…is the likelihood that someone will reflect and/or be able to adapt to the core beliefs, attitudes, and behaviours that make up your organization.”

-- “Cultural fit is the concept of screening potential candidates to determine what type of cultural impact they would have on the organization.
+- “… is the concept of screening potential candidates to determine what type of cultural impact they would have on the organization.
 This is based on the alignment of values, beliefs, and behaviours between the employee and employer.”

-- “Cultural fit is a measure of how well an individual complements or supplements the way a group of people perform their roles and interact with one another”
+- “…is a measure of how well an individual complements or supplements the way a group of people perform their roles and interact with one another”

-- “Cultural fit is when employees’ beliefs and behaviours are in alignment with their employer’s core values and company culture.”
+- “…is when employees’ beliefs and behaviours are in alignment with their employer’s core values and company culture.”